maxfindel/crypto-donations/README.md

 ![usage-sample](./usage-sample.png)

 **NOTICE: Well today June 6 2014 I got a beta invite to [Cryptiv.com](http://cryptiv.com/) and it blew my mind.
-They do everything I wanted to crypto-donations to do and more with their Chrome Extension.**
+They do everything I wanted to crypto-donations to do and more with their Chrome Extension.
+So I decided not to continue with this pet project.**

 Crypto Donations is a *Chrome Extension* that enables you turn simple "code" (or syntax) into a donation button.
 This gives you the posibility to do micro-donations using crypto-currencies like Dogecoin in any blog or website.